Our customers trust us to look after their personal information, and manage it securely and responsibly.

 The Information Commissioner’s Office (ICO)

-This is the body that regulates the organisation under data protection and freedom of information legislation.
+The ICO regulates the Legal Ombudsman under data protection and freedom of information legislation.

-If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law you can complain to the ICO.
+If you make a data request but are unhappy with our response, or you think we are not processing your personal data in line with the law, you can complain to the ICO.
+There is more information about how to do this on the ICO's website (this is an external website and will open in a new browser tab).

 • Information Commissioner's Office